 With the scope mounted on your rifle, the turret caps can be removed revealing finger adjustable turrets underneath.
 From a well-supported position using a bipod or sandbags, turn the power ring to maximum, and adjust your windage and elevation turrets to dial in your point of impact to the tip of the chevron.
 When sighting in your rifle, if your shots are hitting low, turn the elevation turret counterclockwise to bring the point of impact up.
 If your shots are hitting to the left, turn the windage turret counterclockwise to bring the point of impact right.
-Each turret click will change the point of bullet impact 0.5 minute of angle (MOA), roughly 0.5 inches at 100 yards distance.
+Each turret click will change the point of bullet impact 0.5 minute of angle (MOA), roughly .25 inches at 50 yards distance or 0.5 inches at 100 yards distance.
+Please note that the ACSS® reticle calibrated for 7.62x39/300BLK requires a 50 yard zero rather than the traditional 100 yard zero.